pinguy/kokoro-tts-addon/README.md

 # Known Bugs

-If you mic Pop UI is active in any other tab other tabs won't be able to use the player so see that message it open on a tab.
+If the Mic Pop UI is active in any other tab other tabs won't be able to use the player so see a message that it is playing and hearing nothing it open on a tab.

+---